APF FC

-APF F.C. is a Nepali professional football club based in Kathmandu.
+APF Football Club is a Nepali professional football club based in Kathmandu.
 It is the section of the Nepal A.P.F.
 Club.

 History

 At its first appearance in the Martyr's Memorial A-Division League in 2005–06, the club finished in fifth position, behind MMC, Three Star, Tribhuvan Army Club and the Nepal Police Club.
 The club remained in fifth position in the 2006–07 season.
 At the end of the 2009–10 season, the APF Club barely escaped relegation, staying in the league only by defeating Machchindra FC by 8–0 in the last match.